Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 I then documented core product attributes that address user needs and the design problem.
 After another session of brainstorming, I evaluated the new product ideas based on the following criteria:

 - **Relevancy to plant care:** the solution addresses the needs of users who do plant care work
-- **Feasible to implement:** we’ll need to build any mobile device screens and physical structures/apparatuses that we select for our IoT solution; the simpler the solution, the easier the product will be to build.
+- **Feasible to implement:** the simpler the solution, the easier the product will be to build.
 - **New ubiquitous technology:** meets the definition of UbiComp , is a novel concept, and is built using computational media.
-- **Ease of use/durability:** due to users' busy schedules, the product needs to be intuitive and easy to use and should easily fit into users’ environment and routines.
+- **Ease of use/durability:** the product needs to be intuitive and easy to use and should easily fit into users’ environment and routines.
 This includes being resistant to water damage and durable so users don’t need to worry about breaking it.
 - **Highly customizable:** device, notification, and privacy settings can be customized to users’ needs.
 - **Single device/platform:** the solution should focus on a single device/modality that works best based on context (ie. voice assistant, mobile app, carplay, connected home, etc.).